 If you don’t care to drink eggnog, why not bake with it instead?
 This Eggnog Bundt Cake is very moist and is perfect for the holidays!

-Eggnog Bundt Cake is one of those cakes that reminds me of the boxed cake mixes you can buy at the store.
+Eggnog Bundt Cake reminds me of the boxed cake mixes you buy at the store.
 Even though this cake is made using real ingredients, the texture reminds me of baked Duncan Hines!
 It simply had to be a part of the 12 Bundt Cakes of Christmas series!

-Super light and fluffy despite the addition of the eggnog, this cake is sure to impress everyone who is lucky enough to get a slice.
-And that cream cheese frosting with the eggnog mixed right into it, easily puts this cake on my top 10 list.
+It’s super light and fluffy despite the addition of the eggnog.
+This cake is sure to impress everyone who is lucky enough to get a slice.
+The cream cheese frosting with the eggnog mixed right into it, easily puts this cake on my top 10 list.

-When I started to think about how I wanted to display this cake, the blue cake stand kept calling to me from our cabinet.
-It’s a little large for this particular bundt cake, but for some reason, I could not get the blue cake stand out of my head.
+When I thought about how I wanted to display this cake, the blue cake stand kept calling to me from our cabinet.
+It’s a little large for this particular bundt cake.
+But, for some reason, I could not get the blue cake stand out of my head.

-That’s the only reason why I choose to add a few blue and gold sprinkles to the top of my cake.
-They are completely optional, of course, and you might not want to use them if you’re planning to serve this cake for dessert at a grown-up holiday party.
+That’s the only reason why I choose to add blue and gold sprinkles to the top of my cake.
+They are completely optional.
+You might not want to use them if you’re planning to serve this cake for dessert at a grown-up holiday party.

 I also wasn’t shy about using all of that delicious frosting!
 I transferred the frosting to a large resealable bag and cut the tip off.
-I gently squeezed the bag, working in back and forth motions, and covered the top of the cake.
+Then, gently squeezing the bag, I worked it back and forth, covering the top of the cake.
 I let the excess frosting drip into the middle of the cake and down the sides.